 To get my compressed air supply conveniently to the floor I wished to work on, I built this portable compressed air supply for my brad nailer.

-Item 1 in the photo is a portable air tank which I purchased from a Canadian Tire Store in Canada.
+Item 1 in the photo is a portable air tank that I purchased from a Canadian Tire Store in Canada.
 You can find also find these at auto supply shops, some hardware stores, and so on.
 Make sure the tank is rated for more than 120 PSI.
-This one is about a 5 gallon tank.
+This one is about a 5-gallon tank.

 I installed a “tee” into the main port of the tank (item 2).

 Item 3 is a small in-line ball valve that allows me to shut off the air so that it cannot exit the tank when I don’t wish it to, and also, opening this ball valve allows me to pump air to the brad tank from my compressor when it needs recharging.

 The tank is filled by attaching an air supply from your shop compressor to the connector (item 4).
 If I were building this tank again, I would make this connector a “checked” one, meaning that air would only flow into the tank through it, but if it tried to escape, the check-in the connector would prevent air from getting out.

 That would be a good feature just in case I forgot to shut the ball valve after filling the tank.
 I’d still have the ball valve though, for backup in case the checked connector failed.

 Item 5 is the tank air gauge that I watch when I’m filling the tank up to the 120 PSI level.
 Be careful not to over-pressurize your tank.
 In my shop, that’s not likely to happen as I have set the discharge pressure from my shop compressor to 120 PSI.
 That’s the highest pressure possible that I can pump into my portable tank.